End New

 Every offshore oil spill began with a lease sale.

 Offshore drilling poses huge risks to the health of communities, workers, wildlife, and the climate.
-That’s why community-led organizations in the Gulf of Mexico and Alaska, along with allied national environmental organizations, are united in their call to the Biden administration:
+That’s why community-led organizations in the Gulf of Mexico and Alaska, along with allied national environmental organizations, are united in their call to elected officials:

 #EnoughIsEnough